-Both the Abstract and Research Statement will be used to shortlist submissions; it is essential, therefore, that these be given careful thought and consideration.
+The Abstract, Research Statement and References in the submission form will be used to shortlist; it is essential, therefore, that these be given careful thought and consideration.

 Applicants must redact all self-citations in their Abstract and Research Statement and omit all other identifying information including names, affiliation and forthcoming articles as they will be blind peer-reviewed.